How to Write an About Page for Your Company Website

 Kate Williams, Founder, People First Content

-Kate Williams is the founder of digital content firm People First Content and has a passion for helping small to mid-size businesses provide value through the content they share with their audiences.
-Williams has a Ph.D. in English Language and Literature from the University of Tulsa where she teaches business writing classes.
-She has been writing and editing digital content for over 10 years and specializes in researching complex topics and making them easy to understand.
+Kate's the founder of People First Content and has a passion for helping businesses provide value through the content they share.
+She has a Ph.D. in English Language and Literature from the University of Tulsa where she teaches business writing.
+She's been writing and editing digital content for 10 years and specializes in researching complex topics and making them easy to understand.